ShaheenHossain/eagle-12.1/addons/hr/README.md

-Eagle ERP Human Resources
+Eagle Human Resources
 --------------------

-With Eagle ERP <a href="https://www.eagle.com/page/employees">Human Resources</a>,
+With Eagle <a href="https://www.eagle.com/page/employees">Human Resources</a>,
 manage the most important asset in your company: People

 Get all your HR operations managed easily: knowledge sharing, recruitments,